How Much Does a Somali Cat Cost? (2023 Price Guide)

 $120-$450

-If you’ve never owned a cat before, you’ll need to buy at least everything on the list here, along with a few extras if you want to!
-For some items, like food bowls and beds, you can find a wide range of options to suit all budgets.
+If you’ve never owned a cat, you’ll need to buy at least everything on the list here and a few extras if you want to!
+For some items, like food bowls and beds, you can find various options to suit all budgets.
 For others, like veterinary care, you’ll have to pay the going rate in your area.

 If you’ve owned cats before, you probably have at least a few of these supplies, which will help keep costs down.